Guidelines on prosecuting cases involving communications sent via social media

 - The Contempt of Court Act 1981 (this will include juror misconduct not covered by the statutory offences, and for disclosure of jury deliberations where a jury is sworn before 13 April 2015);

-- Section 5 of the Sexual Offences (Amendment) Act 1992, which makes it an offence to publish material which may lead to the identification of a victim of a sexual offence; and
+- Section 5 of the Sexual Offences (Amendment) Act 1992, which makes it an offence to publish material which may lead to the identification of a complainant of a sexual offence; and

 - Automatic and discretionary reporting restrictions relating to persons under 18 years of age in s49 of the Children and Young Persons Act 1933 and s45 of the Youth Justice and Criminal Evidence Act 1999.

-In such cases, prosecutors should follow the CPS legal guidance on Juror Misconduct Offences and CPS legal guidance on Contempt of Court and Reporting Restrictions.
-Note the requirement for Juries Act offences to be referred to the Director's Legal Advisor (DLA) and the Private Office Legal Team prior to seeking AG's consent; and for contempt cases to be referred to the Attorney General and via the Director's Legal Advisor and the Private Office Legal Team, where necessary.
+In such cases, prosecutors should follow the relevant CPS legal guidance such as on Juror Misconduct Offences and Contempt of Court and Reporting Restrictions.
+Note the requirement for all charging decisions in Juries Act offences to be referred to the Director's Legal Advisor (DLA) for approval prior to seeking AG's consent.
+Referrals to the DLA should be in accordance with the procedure set out in the section entitled Handling Arrangements at the end of this guidance.

 Prosecutors should also consider whether the communication in question has breached the requirements of another order, such as a Restraining Order, or if it would constitute a breach of bail.

-Communications which do not fit into any of the categories outlined above will usually fall to be considered either under section 1 of the Malicious Communications Act 1988 or under section 127 of the Communications Act 2003.
-These provisions refer to communications which are grossly offensive, indecent, obscene, menacing or false (but as a general rule, menacing communications should be dealt with under category 1 above on credible threats).
+Communications which are grossly offensive, indecent, obscene or false will usually fall to be considered either under section 1 of the Malicious Communications Act 1988 or under section 127 of the Communications Act 2003.

-Section 1 of the Malicious Communications Act 1988 deals with the sending to another of an electronic communication which is indecent or grossly offensive, or which conveys a threat, or which is false, provided there is an intention to cause distress or anxiety to the recipient.
-The offence is one of sending, delivering or transmitting, so there is no legal requirement for the communication to reach the intended recipient.
+Section 1 of the Malicious Communications Act 1988 prohibits the sending of an electronic communication which is indecent, grossly offensive, or which is false, or which the sender believes to be false if, the purpose or one of the purposes of the sender is to cause distress or anxiety to the recipient.
+The offence is one of sending so there is no legal requirement for the communication to reach the intended recipient.
 The terms of section 1 were considered in Connolly v DPP 1 ALL ER 1012 and "indecent or grossly offensive" were said to be ordinary English words.
 Section 32 of the Criminal Justice and Courts Act 2015 amended section 1 making the offence an either-way offence and increased the maximum penalty to 2 years' imprisonment for offences committed on or after 13 April 2015.
 This amendment allowed more time for investigation, and a more serious penalty available in appropriate cases.

-Section 127 of the Communications Act 2003 makes it an offence to send or cause to be sent through a "public electronic communications network" a message or other matter that is "grossly offensive" or of an "indecent, obscene or menacing character".
+Section 127 of the Communications Act 2003 makes it an offence to send or cause to be sent through a "public electronic communications network" a message or other matter that is "grossly offensive" or of an "indecent or obscene character".
 The same section also provides that it is an offence to send or cause to be sent a false message "for the purpose of causing annoyance, inconvenience or needless anxiety to another".
-The defendant must be shown to have intended or be aware that the message was grossly offensive, indecent or menacing, which can be inferred from the terms of the message or from the defendant's knowledge of the likely recipient.
+The defendant must either intend the message to be grossly offensive, indecent or obscene or at least be aware that it was so.
+This can be inferred from the terms of the message or from the defendant's knowledge of the likely recipient (DPP v Collins UKHL 40).
 The offence is committed by sending the message.
 There is no requirement that any person sees the message or be offended by it.
 The s127 offence is summary-only, with a maximum penalty of 6 months' imprisonment.
+However, prosecutions under section 127 of the Communications Act 2003 may be brought up to three years from commission of the offence, as long as this is also within 6 months of the prosecutor having knowledge of sufficient evidence to justify proceedings: s.51 of the Criminal Justice and Courts Act 2015.

 In Chambers v DPP EWHC 2157 (Admin), the Divisional Court held that because a message sent by Twitter is accessible to all who have access to the internet, it is a message sent via a "public electronic communications network".
 Since many communications sent via social media are similarly accessible to all those who have access to the internet, the same applies to any such communications.
 However, section 127 of the Communications Act 2003 does not apply to anything done in the course of providing a programme service within the meaning of the Broadcasting Act 1990.